rtgodwin/rtgodwin.github.io/dnd/session4.md

 # Day 1
 Spend the afternoon leveling up.
 - Doomhilda finds herself inexplicably drawn to a nearby swamp just outside the city.
-- Any small jobs you want to do?
+- Any small errands you want to run?

 # Fencing goods aboard the Black Swan